vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 fixtures were the de facto standard for setting up data for testing your application

 it was data stored in yaml

-and it was difficult to maintain hard to change without affecting other tests

 provides ruby dsl syntax for defining factories like user, post, any object, not only active record objects